Clinical Report: Predictive Infection Surveillance in a 1,200-Bed National Military Hospital

 Deployment

 In January 2025, the hospital partnered with NEX to deploy an AI-driven infection surveillance system.
 The project focused on building real-time pipelines for the detection and monitoring of key healthcare-associated infections, including Multi-Drug-Resistant Organisms (MDROs), Bloodstream Infections (BSIs), and Device-associated infections (DAIs).
+The deployment was integrated directly with live microbiology feeds and electronic patient records, creating a centralised, automated platform for IPC teams to track, manage, and prevent infections.

 Results feed tracking and tagging new microbiological records with MDRO, BSI, and DAI labels for review and surveillance from the NEX Infection Centre.